simeonwetzel/geoserver-basic-csw-config/README.md

-# Basic GeoServer configuration sample for OGC-CSV support:
+# Basic GeoServer configuration sample to configure OGC-CSW endpoint for harvesting:
-This brief document should provide a minimum configuration example of GeoServer to enable Harvesting of services to external metadata catalogues.
+This brief document should provide a minimum configuration example of GeoServer to enable harvesting of services to external metadata catalogues such as GeoNetwork.

 ***Tested with GeoServer v2.22, Windows 10 and GeoNetwork v4.2.1***